Oliverpt-1/Oliver-Tipton-Portfolio/README.md

 `About Me`

 My name is Oliver Tipton and I am a senior studying Computer Science at Davidson College.
-Over the past three years, I have been able to study many Computer Science fundamentals such as Object-Oriented Programming, Data Structures, Algorithms, and more.
+Over the past three years, I have been able to study many Computer Science fundamental concepts such as Object-Oriented Programming, Data Structures, Algorithms, and more.
 This has given me the ability to complete independent Web3 projects, as well as work with other Davidson students on in-class assignments and independent project ideas.
 In addition to my course load, I have competed at the Division 1 level in wrestling.
 This experience has allowed me to continue to grow in discipline and perservence.
 Some of my other interests include guitar, singing, and rubik's cubing.

 `Portfolio`